How and Where to Place a Student in 1stStep/CTT

 and Upper School is for ages 11-adult.

-The only "overlap" recommended would happen if a
+The only "overlaps" we recommend would happen 1)

-student was not able to read well enough to do the courses
+if a student was not able to read well enough to do the

-for their age group, in which case they might start at the
+courses for their age group, in which case they might start

-next lower level, or if the student reads too well for their
+at the next lower level, or 2) if the student reads too well

-level, at which point the student might start at the next
+for their level, at which point the student might start at

 Wherever a student starts (excluding